-It’s a good idea to keep your child’s devices outside of their room while they sleep.
-Spending too much time on their phone or laptop before bed will keep their mind active – not what you want when you’re trying to sleep!
-Screen addiction also has negative impacts on your child’s mental health and behaviour.
-Click here for an interesting blog on the topic.
+It's a good idea to keep your child's devices outside of their room while they sleep.
+Spending too much time on their phone or laptop before bed will keep their mind active - not what you want when you're trying to sleep!
+Screen addiction also has negative impacts on your child's mental health and behaviour.
+Read more about screen addiction in children.

 Talk about it